 - Fill out appropriate Letters & Science form(s) based on single/double major status.
 Obtain these forms from 367 Evans, outside 206 Evans or download here.

 - For Statistics single majors only (no double/triple): complete the Petition to Declare Major and Program Planning Worksheet.
-On the Program Planning Worksheet, list all courses you plan to take each semester beginning with the current semester until you plan to grade.
+On the Program Planning Worksheet, list all courses you plan to take each semester beginning with the ocurrent semester until you plan to grade.
 This is a rough plan and we know it is likely to change but it should account for all major, university and college (L&S) requirements.

 - For double or triple majors within the College of Letters & Science: complete the Double Major Application Packet.

 - For students double majoring with a major outside of the College of Letters & Science: complete the Simultaneous Degree Application Packet instead of the Double Major Application Packet.

-- Turn in all COMPLETED forms to the Undergraduate Staff Advisor or Advising Assistant in 367 Evans.
-Schedule an appointment at https://denise-yee.youcanbook.me/ or come to Drop-In Hours during the application periods.
+- Turn in all COMPLETED forms to one of the Undergraduate Staff Advisors in 367 Evans.